bollu/bollu.github.io/README.txt

 # Big list of quotes

+> A simple theory of aesthetics:
+> If the best stuff from then is still better than good stuff from now, it's art
+> If the best stuff from then is worse than bad stuff from now, it's technology

 - Tradition is not the worship of ashes, but the preservation of fire.

 - For every problem, there is a solution that is simple, elegant, and wrong.